gondakly/Motion-detection/README.md

 ### 1. Clone the Repository
 git clone https://github.com/gondakly/Motion-detection
-cd Motion-detection
+\n cd Motion-detection
-run in cmd :
+\n run in cmd :
 Streamlit run "Path of the file on your device"